-Robert Macnamara once observed that 90 per cent of the world's conflicts were internal and not between states; that the exploitation of such conflicts had become a prime technique of foreign policy; and that their incidence had been highest in the poorest countries and lowest in the richest.
-Professor J. K. Zawodny calculated that in 1958-70 there were over 500 such outbreaks, involving 93 extra legal movements in 70 countries.
+Since 1945 most of the world's conflicts have been internal and not across frontiers.
+Robert S. McNamara has recorded, for example, that between 1959 and 1966, out of 164 outbreaks of violence of international significance, 149 (over 90 per cent) were internal and only 15 (under 10 per cent) between states; that the number has steadily increased each year; and that the incidence of conflict has been highest in the poorest countries and lowest in the richest.1 Professor J. K. Zawodny calculates that from 1958-70 there were over 500 outbreaks of violence by 50 or more people, and that these involved 93 extra-legal movements in 70 countries.2